To paraphrase Patrick Lambe (yet again):

 Depending on your industry or jurisdiction you may be required to use approved schemes with standardised terms.
 You may find more information on the websites of your peak industry bodies and government regulators.

-I recently witnessed a contractor building an entire suite of classification schemes for a new SharePoint library.
-He was building lists of commonwealth legislation and agencies from scratch as he didn’t know who to contact or where to source these schemes from.
+We’ve seen contractors build lists of Commonwealth legislation and agencies from scratch because they didn’t know who to contact or where to source these schemes from.

 Everything that you’re about to do has been done before, in a different system, at a different time.
 Most organisations have established classification schemes – in network drives, in eCM systems, in SAP, in line of business systems.
 These schemes range in structure from simple lists to deep and complex file plans.
 Some are good, some are past their best.
 Many have been built at a considerable cost to the organisation by external consultants.